damhau/azdo-pipeline-explorer/README.md

 ## Installation

-1. click on the extension icon in VS Code and type Azure DevOps Pipeline Explorer
+1. Click on the extension icon in VS Code and type Azure DevOps Pipeline Explorer
+2. Click on install

 ## Usage